trishacho/PolyBug/README.md

 ### Deadlocks
 #### Note: These tests were not originally run with Docker—rather, they were run locally.
 We have attempted to Dockerize the testing process, but the Dockerfiles may not be perfect.
 #### Note: These tests take a long time (30-60 minutes) to build!
-Unlike other tests, we must build the ENTIRE Proejct
+Unlike other tests, we must build the ENTIRE project.

 Navigate to the directory containing the Dockerfile:
 ```console
 cd <path_to_folder_containing_docker_file>